Baked Cinnamon Apple Wedges | Made by Meaghan Moineau

 Storage

-Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-To reheat, simply microwave or stir-fry in a pan on the stove until warmed through.
-Note that the mango may become softer upon reheating.
+Leftover Cilantro Lime Halibut can be stored in an airtight container in the refrigerator for up to two days.
+To reheat, place the fish in a pan over low heat until warmed through.
+Be careful not to overcook, as the fish can become dry.

 FAQ